ericbenz/BusStop/final_wit_test/README.md

-# WitHelloWorld in Swift
+# final_wit_test

-Simple implementation of the tutorial available at: https://wit.ai/docs/ios/4.0.0/quickstart written in Swift.
+This is a simple rough implementation of [wit.ai](https://wit.ai) ASR implemented in swift with some of the additional functionality we are looking for.
+The code is based off aaronabentheuer's wit.ai swift implementation, linked in the main README page.

 ## Getting started